Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for t wo -d imensional e lectronic s pectra

-Fig.~\ref{Fig_RM_noise_abs_2D}(c) shows rephasing 2D spectra at waiting time $T=0$ in the presence of inhomogeneous broadening.
-The 2D line shape, shown as a function of excitation and detection frequencies, is dominated by a diagonal peak excited and detected at both $\sim 900\,{\rm nm}$.
-The 2D peak location coincides with the transition energy of the main absorption peak A1 marked in Fig.~\ref{Fig_RM_noise_abs_2D}(b).
-To investigate the excited state coherence between vibronic eigenstates $|\psi_-\rangle$ and $|\psi_+\rangle$, inducing absorption peaks A1 and A2, respectively, we will focus on cross peaks R12 and R21 highlighted in Fig.~\ref{Fig_RM_noise_abs_2D}(c).
+Supplementary Figure~\ref{Fig_RM_noise_abs_2D}c shows rephasing 2D spectra at waiting time $T=0$ in the presence of inhomogeneous broadening.
+The 2D lineshape, shown as a function of excitation and detection wavelengths, is dominated by a diagonal peak excited and detected at both $\sim 900\,{\rm nm}$.
+The 2D peak location coincides with the transition energy of the main absorption peak A1 marked in Supplementary Figure~\ref{Fig_RM_noise_abs_2D}b.
+To investigate the excited state coherence between vibronic eigenstates $|\psi_-\rangle$ and $|\psi_+\rangle$, inducing absorption peaks A1 and A2, respectively, we consider two cross peaks R12 and R21 highlighted in Supplementary Figure~\ref{Fig_RM_noise_abs_2D}c.
 R12 (R21) is excited at the transition energy of A1 (A2) and then detected at that of A2 (A1).

-Fig.~\ref{Fig_RM_noise_abs_2D}(d) shows the transient of R12 and its Fourier transformation visualizing frequencies involved in the transient.
-It is notable that excited state signals, shown in blue, are dominated by oscillations at $\Delta'\approx 1800\,{\rm cm}^{-1}$ induced by the vibronic coherence between $|\psi_-\rangle$ and $|\psi_+\rangle$, which are brighter than the other vibronic eigenstates due to excitonic characters.
-This is contrary to the ground state signals shown in red, which are dominated by low-frequency oscillations at $\sim 125\,{\rm cm}^{-1}$, close to the vibrational frequency of the marker mode.
-This makes the total 2D signals, namely the sum of ground and excited state signals, dominated by the excited state coherence $|\psi_+\rangle\langle \psi_-|$ and the vibrational coherences induced by the marker mode, leading to $\Delta'\approx 1800\,{\rm cm}^{-1}$ and $\omega_{\rm sp}=125\,{\rm cm}^{-1}$ oscillations, respectively.
+Supplementary Figure~\ref{Fig_RM_noise_abs_2D}d shows the transient of R12 and its Fourier transformation visualizing frequencies present in the transient.
+It is notable that excited state SE signals, shown in blue, are dominated by oscillations at $\Delta'\approx 1800\,{\rm cm}^{-1}$ induced by the vibronic coherence between $|\psi_-\rangle$ and $|\psi_+\rangle$, which are brighter than the other vibronic eigenstates due to excitonic characters.
+This is contrary to the ground state GSB signals shown in red, which are dominated by low-frequency oscillations at $\sim 125\,{\rm cm}^{-1}$, close to the vibrational frequency of the marker mode.
+This makes the total 2D signals, namely the sum of GSB and SE signals, dominated by the excited state coherence $|\psi_+\rangle\langle \psi_-|$ and the vibrational coherences induced by the marker mode, leading to $\Delta'\approx 1800\,{\rm cm}^{-1}$ and $\omega_{\rm sp}=125\,{\rm cm}^{-1}$ oscillations, respectively.